wyager/HaSKI/README.md

 Cλash can also generate other HDLs, like SystemVerilog or VHDL.

-Note that, for purposes of making this project more "plug-and-play", I don't use a real RAM module.
-RAM usage is unfortunately very different across FPGA boards, so I have a fake RAM module implemented in FPGA hardware.
-This is quite inefficient, so the default RAM is pretty small.
-It shouldn't be too hard to implement real RAM hardware for your FPGA board, though.
+Note that, for purposes of making this project more "plug-and-play", I used block RAM instead of connecting to an external RAM module.
+This limits RAM to a few hundred kilobits on my cheap FGPA board.
+It shouldn't be too hard to
+implement real RAM hardware for your FPGA board, though.
 See `ramHardware` in `Haskell/Hardware.hs`.